 The image you can see above is a typical example of a PTO pellet press imported from China.
-For a pellet mill of that size you will be able to produce around 50 kg/s of wood pellets and up to 100 kg/h of animal feed.
+For a pellet mill of that size, you will be able to produce around 50 kg/s of wood pellets and up to 100 kg/h of animal feed.
 A PTO pellet mill of that size will require a 30-40 HP tractor.
 If you already own a tractor the appeal is obvious.
 It would mean no need to purchase a separate diesel or electric motor to power the pellet mill, reducing the cost of investment.
 However, there are various problems with a PTO pellet mill which you need to consider.

-No Control over Material Feed Rate
+PTO Pellet Mills Provide No Control Over Material Feed Rate

 The Problems of Power and Efficiency

-So you really have to consider, for the amount of diesel it takes to run a PTO pellet mill is the process efficient enough?
+You really have to consider, for the amount of diesel it takes to run a PTO pellet mill is the process efficient enough?
 Remember, you have to factor in the other energy costs of processing the material.
 For instance, when you are making wood pellets from logs, that involves going through a chipper and hammer mill.

 The Safety Issue